hse-mtc/dal/docs/date-formats.md

-# Date formats
+# Date Formats

-In this program, two date formats are used:
+In this project, two date formats are used:

 1. `YY-mm-dd` - standard ISO 8601 format.
 Prefered **input** format.
 Use this style in your `PUT` and `POST` requests.